 I can say with first-person authority that they taste really bad, inclined as they are to jump into the bedside water glass or any other food and drink left unattended and then eaten or drunk from without examining it carefully first.
 Ugh.

 I’m not the only one upset.
 Apparently native ladybugs have been sulking, too—or is that just a coincidence that their populations seem to have dipped drastically in the last 20 years?
 The Lost Ladybug Project, a program with funding from the National Science Foundation and conducted by Cornell University, is trying to track the status of native species, and asks for “citizen scientists” (meaning us, and even kids) to help observe and photograph whatever lady beetles of any kind they see, particularly each summer.

 Get a pdf ID guide to tell the different species apart, and also see the variations within the Asian species.

 But how to stop the annoying swarming of these alien invaders?
 Drugs, perhaps.
 Recently, there’s evidence that the compounds in catnip oil help.
-It’s not ready for prime-time yet, but I’ve already talked to Jack the Demon Cat about sharing his stash of the good stuff.
+It’s not ready for prime-time yet, but you might want to talk to your family feline about sharing his or her stash of the good stuff.